peterpeterparker/stylo/README.md

 #### Loader

 Lazy load the components with the help of a loader.
+This is the recommended solution to load Stylo in [vite](https://vitejs.dev/) projects.

 ```js
 import {defineCustomElements} from '@papyrs/stylo/dist/loader';